bart1259/AIWeatherCaster/README.md

 ## Conclusion

 In conclusion, the model is 60.8 percent better than the baseline model.
-Although the model is nowhere near as good as modern models, for the size and simplicity, it fairs pretty well.
+Although the model is nowhere near as good as modern models, for the size, speed, and simplicity, it fairs pretty well.